aymericpasco/ecofind/readme.md

 ### Description

-_Ecofind is a student project of the EPSI Lille allowing its users to discover, add and review eco-responsible restaurants or stores near their home._
+_Ecofind is a student project of EPSI Lille, allowing its users to discover, add and review eco-responsible restaurants or stores near their home._

 ### Installation
 - Run `composer install`.